WonkyWumpus/easy-sshd-ubuntu-1604/README.md

 2. Make changes to resolv.conf and .ssh/config to ease shortname resolution and key usage for ssh
 3. Launchs sshd

-It is important to note that your pods must define their subdomain is easy and they must mount the key pair secret into /root/.secret-easy-keys.
+It is important to note that your pods must define their subdomain as easy and they must mount the key pair secret into /root/.secret-easy-keys.
 Sample .yaml files are provided.

 ## Instructions